until further notice

 *comment*: The umpire will make the “balk” call (which is still a live ball), if ball is not put in play he/she will announce the warning to both clubs, state the reason why the call was made, then say that the next balk by that particular pitcher will be enforced.

 9U “NO STEALING” Development

 2D Youth Baseball (2DYB) is continuously striving to “Elevate the Standard”, with players development at the forefront of our ideas.
 We are aware that all players develop at different rates, so we believe that a big emphasis needs to be put on correctly learning the fundamentals of the game at an early age.
-Therefore, we are implementing a new “no steal” rule for the 9U Minor division for the months of February and March.
-Teams will begin “regular” play April 1 through the duration of the season.
+Therefore, we are implementing a new “no steal” rule for the 9U AA division for the duration of the season.
+Teams will play “regular” rules when playing in ‘open’ events.